 What is a system image?

-Then, you can restore your computer easily and quickly when it faills to boot.
-And you don't need to reinstall Windows and reinstalled programs.
-This is the greatest advantages of system image.
-Built-in system image backup software and 3rd party software are the same.
+Then, you can restore your computer easily and quickly when it fail to boot.
+And you don't need to reinstall Windows and programs.
+This is the greatest advantage of system image.

 When should I create a system image backup?

-▶ You just finished a clean install of Windows and most commonly used software on your computer.
-It’s probably the best time point to image system when everything is clean and runs smoothly.
+▶ Create an initial backup after clean installation OS and commonly used programs.
+This is probably the best time point to image system, because everything is clean and your computer runs smoothly.
 Once something bad happens later, you will be able to bring computer to its original state.

 ▶ You want to replace your slower mechanical hard drive with a speedy SSD.
 You can create a system image, swap hard drive out for SSD and restore system image to SSD.
 If hard drive and SSD can be connected to your computer simultaneously, you can migrate OS from HDD to SSD by system clone (in AOMEI Backupper Professional), saving much time and effort.